 If you’ve got a green thumb and you’re looking for a fun way to make some money, setting up a farmers market stand is a great idea!
 Fresh, locally grown produce is in high demand, and growing and selling your own food is incredibly rewarding.

 If you're planning to set up a roadside farm stand, you'll have much more flexibility.
 However, you’ll still need to make sure you follow state and local regulations.
-This may include getting any licenses or permits required to sell food and making sure you meet other regulations.
+This may include getting any licenses or permits required to sell food and making sure your produce stands meet other regulations.
 If you're going to build a permanent structure on your property, you may need permits for this as well.
-Taking the time to do proper research early on will help prevent you from running into any unexpected issues after you’ve opened up your stand.
+Taking the time to do proper research early on will help prevent you from running into any unexpected issues after you’ve opened up your farm stand.

 Protect Yourself from the Elements

 Selling produce outside all day can be hot, sweaty work.
 Make it more pleasant by ensuring both your farm stand workers and your products are protected from the elements.

 A Quik Shade Marketplace or Commercial series pop-up canopy is a great option for creating a roadside farm stand.
 They come in a variety of sizes and styles.
 Depending on your preferences, you may want to choose a small 10x10 foot stand or a larger 20x10 commercial-quality canopy.
 Some pop-up canopies are even available with an awning, like the Quik Shade Summit X, which will give your stand a more professional look while also providing shade and comfort for your customers.

 Since they’re so lightweight and portable, pop-up canopies are also perfect for farmers market stands that don't have a permanent location.
 There are also many other cool and creative ways to use a pop-up canopy, making them an excellent investment.